Italian ex-Premier Silvio Berlusconi is given a state funeral in the city where he made his billions

 "Berlusconi split Italy, he insulted adversaries for 30 years, he criminalized the magistrates and he didn't recognize laws.
 What are we talking about?'' journalist Marco Travaglio, a long-time Berlusconi critic and co-founder of the il Fatto Quotidiano daily, told private La7 TV on Tuesday.

 Nevertheless, thousands of Italians filled the piazza outside Milan's Duomo to follow the funeral on two giant video screens while carabinieri in full ceremonial regalia stood guard, surrounded by floral wreaths.
-Family members, political allies and opponents took up the pews inside.
+AC Milan fans waved the team's red and black flags and chanted “One president, there's only one president” as the casket was carried out of the cathedral after the Mass.

 Hungarian President Viktor Orban and Qatar’s ruling emir, Sheikh Tamim bin Hamad Al Thani, were among the highest-ranking foreign dignitaries attending.